-Net sales for Marmaxx were \$8.4 billion for the second quarter of fiscal 2025, an increase of 7% compared to \$7.9 billion for the second quarter of fiscal 2024.
-This increase in the second quarter reflects a 5% increase from comp store sales and a 2% increase from non-comp store sales.
+Net sales for Marmaxx were \$8.4 billion for the second third quarter of fiscal 2025, an increase of 7% 4% compared to \$7.9 billion \$8.1 billion for the second third quarter of fiscal 2024.
+This increase in the second third quarter reflects a 5% 2% increase from comp store sales and a 2% increase from non-comp store sales.

-Net sales for Marmaxx were \$16.2 billion for the first six months of fiscal 2025, an increase of 6% compared to \$15.3 billion for the first six months of fiscal 2024.
-This increase in the first six months reflects a 4% increase from comp store sales and a 2% increase from non-comp store sales.
+Net sales for Marmaxx were \$16.2 billion \$24.6 billion for the first six nine months of fiscal 2025, an increase of 6% 5% compared to \$15.3 billion \$23.4 billion for the first six nine months of fiscal 2024.
+This increase in the first six nine months reflects a 4% 3% increase from comp store sales and a 2% increase from non-comp store sales.

-For both the second quarter and first six months of fiscal 2025, the increase in comp store sales was driven by an increase in customer transactions.
-In addition, Marmaxx home comp store sales growth outperformed apparel comp store sales growth.
-Geographically, comp store sales growth was strongest in the West region for the second quarter and in the West and Midwest regions for the first six months of fiscal 2025.
+For both the second third quarter, and the increase in comp store sales was driven by an increase in customer transactions, partially offset by average basket.
+For the first six nine months of fiscal 2025, the increase in comp store sales was driven by an increase in customer transactions.
+In addition, While both Marmaxx home and apparel comp store sales growth were positive, home comp store sales growth outperformed apparel comp store sales growth. growth for both the third quarter and the first nine months of fiscal 2025.
+Geographically, comp store sales growth was strongest in the West region for both the second third quarter and in the West and Midwest regions for the first six nine months of fiscal 2025.

-Segment profit margin increased to 14.1% for the second quarter of fiscal 2025 compared to 13.7% for the same period last year.
-The increase in segment profit margin for the second quarter of fiscal 2025 was primarily driven by higher merchandise margin and expense leverage on higher comp store sales, partially offset by higher supply chain costs and incremental store wage.
-Merchandise margin reflects higher markon, partially offset by higher markdowns.
+Segment profit margin increased to 14.1% 14.3% for the second third quarter of fiscal 2025 compared to 13.7% 14.0% for the same period last year.
+The increase in segment profit margin for the second third quarter of fiscal 2025 was primarily driven by higher merchandise margin, and expense leverage on higher comp store sales, partially offset by higher supply chain incremental store wage and payroll costs and incremental store wage, expense deleverage on occupancy and administrative costs.
+Merchandise margin reflects higher markon partially offset by higher markdowns, and lower freight costs.

-Segment profit margin increased to 14.1% for the first six months of fiscal 2025 compared to 13.8% for the same period last year.
-The increase in segment profit margin for the first six months of fiscal 2025 was primarily driven by higher merchandise margin which reflects higher markon.
-This was partially offset by higher supply chain costs and incremental store wage and payroll costs.
+Segment profit margin increased to 14.1% 14.2% for the first six nine months of fiscal 2025 compared to 13.8% 13.9% for the same period last year.
+The increase in segment profit margin for the first six nine months of fiscal 2025 was primarily driven by higher merchandise margin, which reflects higher markon.
+This was partially offset by higher supply chain costs and incremental store wage and payroll costs and higher supply chain costs.
+Merchandise margin reflects higher markon and lower freight costs.

-Our Marmaxx e-commerce sites, tjmaxx.com and marshalls.com, together with sierra.com, represented less than 3% of Marmaxx's net sales for both the second quarter and first six months of fiscal 2025 and fiscal 2024, and did not have a significant impact on year-over-year segment margin comparisons.
+Our Marmaxx e-commerce sites, tjmaxx.com and marshalls.com, together with sierra.com, represented less than 3% of Marmaxx's net sales for both the second third quarter and first six nine months of fiscal 2025 and fiscal 2024, and did not have a significant impact on year-over-year segment margin comparisons.